shamalkarunanayake/simple-go-app-with-devops/README.md

     terraform destroy
     ```

-4. Login to azure portal and get the clusterconfig to local machine
+4. Login to azure portal and get the cluster config to local machine

     * Browse azure portal and navigate to specific resource group.
 Now you can see aks and network is created. (you can refer the connect option inside aks to connect to created cluster.example steps are given below)
     * check whether config is set to the current context